This topic has information about Chain rules and how to create them in the CSE UI.

 A Chain rule is similar to a Threshold rule.
 A Threshold rule fires when one rule expression is matched at least a certain number times during a specified length of time.
-In a Chain rule you configure two more rule expressions, and for each expression, the number matches that are required for the rule to fire a Signal.
+In a Chain rule you configure two more rule expressions, and for each expression, the number of matches that are required for the rule to fire a Signal.
 The interval you define within which the matches must occur applies to all of the rule expressions in the rule.

-Chain rule UI
+Create a Chain rule

 - Name.
 Enter a name for the rule.
 Signals fired by the rule will have this name.